JeremieLitzler/journal/docs/posts/2022-09-28-grow-garlic-charles-dowing/README.md

 The following are the notes I took watching the video published on Charles Dowding's channel.
 You can watch it using [this YouTube link](https://www.youtube.com/watch?v=ZgYUgc5c70Y).

-Garlic is not too difficult grow and it stores well.
+Garlic is not too difficult to grow and it stores well.

 Growing outdoors can bring rust much more than under a polytunnel and greenhouse.
 Also, it will grow bigger.